MicrosoftDocs/customer-insights/ci-docs/faqs-environment-status.md

 ## What is Environment status summary?

-This AI-powered feature is designed to summarize business impacting jobs in the system and surface the root failure, if any, so you can quickly investigate the issue.
+This AI-powered feature is designed to summarize business impacting jobs in the system and surface the root failure jobs, if any, so you can quickly investigate the issue.
 This feature helps eliminate the need to review hundreds of jobs to identify if your environment is processing normally.

 ## What are the feature’s capabilities?

 The Environment status summary detects if a key job has been skipped or failed, based on job priority order.
-A link to the job is provided so you can quickly access the issue.
+A link to the job are is provided so you can quickly access the issue.

 ## What is the feature’s intended use?